The rare few, who, early in life have rid themselves of the friendship of the many.

 Meaning

-“The rare few, who, early in life have rid themselves of the friendship of the many.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+In the quote “The rare few, who, early in life have rid themselves of the friendship of the many.,” the emphasis is on friendship.
+It highlights the thought that friendships grow through trust and support while implying that shared moments build loyalty.

 Theme